New Technologies, Automation And The Future

 Source: McKinsey Global Institute, A Future That Works: Automation, Employment, and Productivity

 MGI then looked at the automation potential for more than 2,000 work activities.
-They reduced this down to 19 industrial sectors for the US economy.
-They then broadened the analysis to the global economy.
+It reduced this down to 19 industrial sectors for the US economy.
+It then broadened the analysis to the global economy.
 The results from this exercise are summarized in Table 2.

 Source: McKinsey Global Institute, A Future That Works: Automation, Employment, and Productivity